 As your child is growing up and is getting ready for school, new friends and other social situations, it is vital that they develop a sense of sportsmanship and learn to strive to win but accept some failures as well.
 Kids must know they can not always win.

-These books, I hope would give parents great opportunity to nurture these values to their children in an easier manner.
+These books, I hope would give parents a great opportunity to nurture these values in their children in an easier manner.

 What's On This Page?

 - 1 Sally Sore Loser – A Must Read Sportsmanship Story For Your Child

 - 2 Find Good Sportsmanship Stories Kids Would Enjoy

 - 3 Learn With Howard B. Wigglebottom The Virtue of Sportsmanship